igor53627/mdbx-rs-releases/README.md

 # mdbx-rs

-FFI bindings to a Rust implementation of [libmdbx](https://gitflic.ru/project/erthink/libmdbx) - an extremely fast embedded key-value database.
+A pure Rust reimplementation of [libmdbx](https://gitflic.ru/project/erthink/libmdbx) - an extremely fast embedded key-value database.

 [![Crates.io](https://img.shields.io/crates/v/mdbx-rs.svg)](https://crates.io/crates/mdbx-rs)
 [![Documentation](https://docs.rs/mdbx-rs/badge.svg)](https://docs.rs/mdbx-rs)

+## Acknowledgments

+This project is a Rust reimplementation based on [libmdbx](https://gitflic.ru/project/erthink/libmdbx) by **Leonid Yuriev (Леонид Юрьев)**.
+We extend our sincere thanks for creating such an excellent database engine that served as the foundation for this work.

+The original libmdbx is a remarkably well-engineered embedded database with exceptional performance characteristics.
+This Rust implementation aims to provide the same capabilities with memory safety guarantees.

 ## How This Crate Works